2004 Australian federal election

-A federal election was held in Australia on 9 October 2004.
-All 150 seats in the House of Representatives and 40 seats in the 76-member Senate were up for election.
+A federal election was held on 9 October 2004 to elect members of the 41st Parliament of Australia.
+All 150 seats in the House of Representatives were up for election, along with 40 of the 76 seats in the Senate.
 The incumbent Liberal Party of Australia led by Prime Minister of Australia John Howard and coalition partner the National Party of Australia led by John Anderson defeated the opposition Australian Labor Party led by Mark Latham.

-Both leaders were from the same city area, something which would not occur again until the 2022 election.
+Both leaders were from the same city area, something which did not occur again until the 2022 election.
 Future Prime Minister Malcolm Turnbull entered Parliament in this election as the MP for Wentworth.

+In the Senate election, a coalition of Liberal Party and the National Party (and one Country Liberal MP) won a majority of seats.
+This majority went into effect on July 1, 2005.

 Pre-election issues

 In the wake of the 2002 Bali Bombings and the 2001 World Trade Center attacks, the Howard government along with the Blair and Bush governments, initiated combat operations in Afghanistan and an alliance for invading Iraq.
-Latham committed aa Labor government to withdrawing Australian troops from Iraq by Christmas.
+Latham committed a Labor government to withdrawing Australian troops from Iraq by Christmas.
 At that time, Australia had about 850 troops in Iraq, mostly involved in patrol work and in training members of the new Iraqi defence forces.
 Howard accused Latham of a "cut and run" approach and said "it's not the Australian way not to stay the distance".
 Latham's initial commitment to withdraw from Iraq was seen as divisive, and potentially harmful to his chances of electoral success.
 In June 2004, Labor's "troops home by Christmas" policy came under fire from U.S. President George W. Bush who, at a White House press conference during Howard's visit to Washington DC, described it as "disastrous".
 Not only was Howard's staunch stance on Iraq and Afghanistan unappealing to Labor voters, but also some Liberals, including former president of the Liberal Party, John Valder, who during his time as president was a close Howard Ally.
 Valder's discontent led to him being closely involved with the 'Not Happy, John!' campaign, which sought to unseat Howard from his seat of Bennelong, hence making him ineligible to be prime minister.

 The second issue was the ongoing and continued worsening of the Millennium Drought continued to bolster support for the Nationals water management policies of the Murray-Darling river system, diverting focus away from rural and inner-city community water supplies and focusing on Regional and Farmland water supplies.

 Campaign

 The Liberal-National coalition focused heavily on Latham's inexperience during the campaign (in Australia, yellow "L-plates" are attached to cars driven by learner drivers).

-The Prime Minister, John Howard, announced the election at a press conference in Canberra on 29 August, after meeting the Governor-General, Major General Michael Jeffery, at Government House.
+The Prime Minister, John Howard, announced the election at a press conference in Canberra on 29 August, after meeting the Governor-General, Michael Jeffery, at Government House.